quantdrent/ESP32-Prescript-Beeper/README.md

 * 2x Touch capacitive switches TTP-223 [[AliExpress](https://www.aliexpress.com/item/32964219843.html)]
 * DF Player Mini [[AliExpress](https://www.aliexpress.com/item/1005006166800318.html)]
 * Any small speakers that can connnect to the DF Player

-`note: you need a sd card for mp3 audio`
+* Micro SD card
+* AWG 26 wires

+>  You need a soldering iron, solder, and maybe some flux to connect them all.

-I recommend using the 3MF file for printing, The results i got were by using a bambulab A1.
+I recommend using the 3MF file for printing, The results i got were by using a bambulab A1 0.4 nozzle with SUNLU pla+ 2.0.

 ## Required Libraries